 Often called the Little Country on the Edge of the Sea, Portugal is small only on the map.
 Which makes a visit here a real joy.
-Begin in Oporto, a UNESCO World Heritage site and home of port wine.
-Then to the Douro Valley, Amarante, Aviero, Coimbra, Nazaré, Alcobaça, Obidos, Lisbon, Queluz, Sintra, and Cascais.
+Begin in Porto, a UNESCO World Heritage site and home of port wine.
+Then to the Douro Valley, Amarante, Coimbra, Nazaré, Alcobaça, Lisbon, Queluz, and Sintra.

-This is a nine-day sample itinerary.
+This is an eight-day sample itinerary.
 Remember that R. Crusoe can create a Portugal journey of any length to meet your exact specifications.

 Day 1: United States

 • Wine-tasting, walking tour of the old city (UNESCO World Heritage site) including Boavista neighborhood, Dom Luis I Bridge, Serra do Pilar Monastery.

 • Praça de Batalha, Avenida dos Aliados, Stock Exchange Palace, Mercado da Ribiera.

 • Leisure time.